-- Discover Chicago classes meet for a minimum of 28 hours during Immersion Week. - Three of those hours should be devoted to Common Hour. - If the class is participating in Chicago Quarter Service Day on Wednesday morning, that is also included in those hours. - A half-day of Immersion Week must be given over to students to conduct their university business (i.e., Financial Aid, Student Records, ID Services, etc.). - ◆ A Lincoln Park classroom is assigned to each section for the duration of Immersion Week.
+- Discover Chicago classes meet for a minimum of 28 hours during Immersion Week. - For LSP 110, three of those hours during Immersion Week should be devoted to Common Hour. - If the class is participating in Chicago Quarter Service Day on Wednesday morning, that is also included in those hours. - A half-day of Immersion Week must be given over to students to conduct their university business (i.e., Financial Aid, Student Records, ID Services, etc.). - ◆ A Lincoln Park classroom is assigned to each section for the duration of Immersion Week.
 Please note: Typically, this will not be the same as the classroom assigned for the duration of Quarter.